Saturday, July 31, 2021

 Mystic Passing under the Spencerport Lift Bridge

-The Bridgetender returned and called us on the vhf, asking that we get back on the waterway ready to pass under the bridge.
-We waved goodbye to our new friends and prepared to continue our journey.
 Brockport also has two lift bridges.
-We only needed to pass under the first one to get to the free wall.
-We paid $15 for electric.
+We only needed to pass under the first one to get to the free wall with electricity available for $15 a day.
 Brockport is much quieter than Fairport and Spencerport.
 Mystic and Osimo settled in along the wall with several other boats.
 We were delighted to discover Stoneyard Brew Pub, only a few blocks away.
 We stopped in and tried the Vanilla Cream Ale and the Chocolate Almond Stout.
 Both were great!

-The western section of the canal is heavily traveled by bicyclists and kayakers.
-Tonight we have several groups of bikers camping beside our boats.
-We hear them chatting quietly, late into the night.
+The western section of the canal is heavily traveled by bicyclists and kayakers who camp along the tow path.
+In Brockport we had several groups of bikers camping beside our boats.
+We heard them chatting quietly, late into the night.
 Harvester Park is an Erie Canal traveler's paradise.
+Maybe one day we will bike the canal tow path.

-We met a couple on a Down East style lobster boat named Minerva.
-It's much like my brother in law's boat, Izzy, only with a lot of custom teak.
+We met a couple traveling on a Down East style lobster boat named Minerva.
+It's much like my brother-in-law's boat, Izzy, only with a lot of custom teak.
 I took photos to show Mark this beautiful custom made vessel.
+We helped Mark deliver Izzy from Reedsville, Virginia to Mystic, Connecticut.
+Down East boats are full of character!

 Brockport was a really nice stop.
 It was busy but not crowded.
-We enjoyed our brief stay here.
-Tomorrow we are off to Albion.
+We enjoyed our brief stay there.
+Our next stop is Albion.

 Welcome to Brockport